 Or lounge on the main beach next to the best adventure playground (there is also a cafe right next door if you want to relax while the kids play!).

-Queenstown Gardens is a must-visit and right on the lake, so a great place to go once you’ve grabbed your food.
-Slightly further out of town, Frankton beach is the best swimming/picnic spot as the water is shallow for a long way out, making it great with kids, and warmer than elsewhere!
+Queenstown Gardens is a must-visit and is right on the lake, so a great place to go once you’ve grabbed your food.
+Slightly further out of town, Frankton Beach is the best swimming/picnic spot as the water is shallow for a long way out, making it great with kids, and warmer than elsewhere!

 There are public toilets nearby at all our family picnic spots.